stolostron/rhacm-docs/manage_cluster/alicloud.md

     ```
     {:codeblock}

-    Replace the data of `klusterlet-bootstrap` secret with your kubeconfig data.
+    Replace the data of ` multicluster-endpoint-bootstrap` secret with your kubeconfig data.

     **Note:** If your managed Alibaba Cloud cluster ingress type is `LoadBalancer`, you can predefine the `service type` of `work-manager` in endpoint section.